-Magnetic properties of Pr2Zr2O7 are defined by the magnetic moment of Pr^{3+} found on the A site of the pyrochlore lattice.
-In a crystal, 4f atomic orbitals of Pr^{3+} which carry J = 4 magnetic moment are split under the influence of the electric fields related to the local crystal symmetry.
-According to the X-ray diffraction [9, 10], in Pr2Zr2O7 the local oxygen environment surrounding each Pr^{3+} ion possesses D{3d} symmetry.
-The related crystal electric field (CEF) splits ${}^{3}H{4}$ level into $2A{1q} + A{2q} + 3E{q}$ multiplets.
-This splitting determines magnetic properties of the system.
-The ground state of the system is the E_q non-Kramers doublet.
-A non-Kramers doublet ground state makes magnetic system sensitive to the lattice degree of freedom, since a small deviation from D{3d} local symmetry can bring about a splitting of the ground state.
-This is the basis of suggestions that a local disorder is an important factor in the formation of a quantum spin ice ground state in $Pr_2Zr_2O_7$ [8, 11], as well as a possibility of studies of quantum spin ice by magnetostriction, which were applied to $Pr_2Zr_2O_7$ [12, 13].
+$Pr_2Zr_2O_7$ is a pyrochlore material, where the crystal structure provides a three-dimensional frustrated lattice.
+Pyrochlores are known to host classical spin ice [6-9] and quantum spin ice, where quantum fluctuations are no longer negligible [10,11].
+The magnetic properties of $Pr_2Zr_2O_7$ are defined by the magnetic moment of Pr^{3+} .
+In a crystal, the ${}^{3}H_4$ level of 4f atomic orbitals of Pr^{3+} which carry a J = 4 magnetic moment are split under the influence of the electric field related to the local D{3d} crystal symmetry [12,13] into $2A{1g} + A{2g} + 3E_g$ multiplets.
+This splitting determines the magnetic properties of the system.
+The ground state of the system is an E_g non-Kramers doublet.
+The non-Kramers doublet ground state makes the magnetic system sensitive to the lattice degree of freedom, since a small deviation from D{3d} local symmetry can bring about a splitting of the ground state in $Pr_2Zr_2O_7$ [4,14], as well as a possibility of studies of quantum spin ice by magnetostriction, which were applied to $Pr_2Zr_2O_7$ [15].

-The CEF description takes into account the lattice degrees of freedom as static, and decoupled from the electronic and magnetic degrees of freedom.
+The crystal electric field (CEF) description takes into account the lattice degrees of freedom as static, and decoupled from the electronic and magnetic degrees of freedom.
 This is not always a good approximation.
-For rare earth materials in particular, the presence of vibronic states, where phonons modulate crystal field levels, is possible, due to the overlapping energy ranges of these excitations.
-These interactions are not yet widely studied for rare earth pyrochlores, but the example of Tb2Ti2O7, where vibronic coupling is so close to the ground state that it can affect its properties leading to spin liquid state, shows that this dynamic interactions cannot be neglected [14-16].
+For rare-earth materials in particular, the presence of vibronic states, where phonons modulate crystal field levels, is possible, due to the overlapping energy ranges of these excitations.
+In case of interactions at energies close to the ground state, dynamics of the lattice can be a driving force for a spin liquid state, as was proposed for Tb2Ti2O7 [16-18].

-Here we present our new findings on the crystal field levels of Pr^{3+} in $Pr_2Zr_2O_7$ and their coupling to the lattice.
-High spectral resolution and symmetry selectivity of Raman scattering spectroscopy allows a new look at the importance of interactions with the lattice, going beyond simple crystal field splitting and the static approximation.
-We observe a splitting of the doubly-degenerate crystal field levels with the nature of the splitting being different for the E_g levels of different energies.
-We demonstrate that the E_q level at 55 meV shows a splitting of 2.3 meV due to vibronic interactions missed in previous studies [7, 11, 17].
-We also probe the E_q ground-state splitting and its evolution with temperature through the analysis of transitions to the lowest excited A{1q} state.
+Here we present our findings on the crystal field levels of Pr^{3+} in $Pr_2Zr_2O_7$ and their coupling to the lattice.
+High spectral resolution and symmetry selectivity of Raman scattering spectroscopy allows a different look at the importance of interactions with the lattice, going beyond simple crystal field splitting and the static approximation.
+We observe a splitting of the doubly degenerate crystal field levels with the nature of the splitting being different for the E_g levels of different energies.
+We demonstrate that the E_g level at 55 meV shows a splitting of 2.3 meV due to vibronic interactions missed in the previous studies [3,14,19].
+We also probe the E_g ground state splitting and its evolution with temperature through the analysis of transitions to the lowest excited A{1g} state.
+Our results suggest that the splitting is present prominently at temperatures around 100 K, and decreases on cooling.
+We discuss the possible static and dynamic origins of this effect.